Trade Gold Trading

 Total= 1000 - 20

-Total= $980 you have just lost 2% of your trading account balance
+Total= $980 you have just lost 2% of your account balance

-In money leverage rules: It is always advisable to stay below 10:1 leverage which is still high, most professional money managers use 2:1 leverage meaning they trade only 2 lots for every $120,000 in their Gold trading account.
-Therefore, to trade one lot these money managers will have $60,000 as their account balance.
+In leverage guidelines: It's recommended to stay below 10:1 leverage ratio which's also still high, most professional money managers use 2:1 leverage meaning that they only trade 2 lots/contracts for every $120,000 in their XAU/USD trading account.
+Hence, to trade one standard lot the money managers will maintain and have a total $60,000 dollars as their equity balance.